Pennsylvania Mesothelioma Treatment and Doctors

 All of Pennsylvania’s top cancer centers conduct clinical trials, studies of novel treatments and procedures.
 With a mesothelioma diagnosis, you may be interested in participating in a trial to access a new treatment.

 There are risks and benefits, and you must qualify to enroll.
 Talk to your medical team about any opportunities.
-Right now, there are several clinical trials in the state enrolling mesothelioma patients:
+Right now, there are several clinical trials in the state enrolling mesothelioma patients, including these:

 - Adoptive Transfer of Tumor Infiltrating Lymphocytes for Advanced Solid Cancers.
 Mesothelioma patients may qualify for this trial involving a new biological immunotherapy.[10]